How do I attach a

 How do I remove a recipe from a category (i.e., remove a category from a recipe)?
 I only see the option to unassign all recipes.

 You need to "unassign" the recipe using the Recipes...
-Assign Recipes... screen.
-When you open this window, you will see the categories on the left, the recipes in the selected category in the middle column, and any unassigned recipes in the right column.
-Click on a recipe in the middle column to unassign it from the selected category.
-When you press Save, it will appear in the right column as an "unassigned" recipe.
+Categorize Multiple Recipes... screen.
+When you open this window, you will see the categories on the left, the recipes in the selected category in the middle column.
+Click on a recipe in the middle column and press the Unassign from Category button.
+When you press Save, it will be unassigned from the category.

 You can also edit the recipe, and press Categories... button from the edit window.
 Then click on categories in the Categories window to unassign the recipe from them.